Mike Hosking: Diplomatic doormats - Winston Peters' career-defining cock-up in Turkey

 Our Prime Minister, immersed in Christchurch and its grief, dismissed the outrage by suggesting Winston Peters was on his way to Turkey via Indonesia, and he would deal with it.
 It was suggested Peters may not even get to see Erdogan, but nevertheless the message would be delivered and matters would be sorted out.

-The good news was Peters did get to the see the President - but then astonishingly did not raise the matter with him.
-He said he didn't need to because the whole thing was sorted and Erdogan wasn't "doing that anymore".
+The good news was Peters did get to see the President - but then astonishingly did not raise the matter with him.
+He said he didn't need to because the whole thing was sorted and Erdogan wasn't "doing that any more".
 And yet half an hour later that's exactly what he did.
 We had more footage, and more vitriol.

 Peters, even more astonishingly, denied Ardern had ever said what Ardern had said.
 How do we explain this?
 An abject failing of a diplomatic mission and complete denial of reality?